MAST30034-Applied-Data-Science/mast30034-project-1-aeross/README.md

 Then, visit the `notebooks` directory and run the following files in order:
 1. `preprocess.ipynb`: This notebook details all preprocessing steps on the TLC yellow taxi data and outputs it to the `data/curated` directory.
 2. `preprocess2.ipynb`: This notebook details all preprocessing steps on the remaining data and outputs it to the `data/curated` directory.
 3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data, run and analyse the models, and discuss the important features according to those models.
-If you want a more in-depth discussion, visit the relevant section in the report.
+For a more in-depth discussion or analysis, visit the relevant section in the report.